BipanjitGill/Datathon/README.md

 ### Notebooks

 - `main.ipynb` contain code to train different models.
-- Helper notebooks contain code various feature selection and to train other models.
+- Helper notebooks contain code for feature selection and to train other models.
-- Analysis contain python files to visualize different features of diabetic and non diabetic patients.
+- Analysis folder contain python files to visualize different features of diabetic and non diabetic patients.

 ## Dataset